sap-aayush/AI-Investment-ChatBot-SOC-2024/README.md

 **Deliverables**:
 - A Jupyter notebook or Python script containing the code for data collection, model implementation, and results visualization.
-- A brief report summarizing your approach, model performance, and any challenges faced during the implementation.

 ---